mshanken/HTML-Emails/README.md

 Clone to create a new project. them run `npm start` and now you can start creating your own static site.

-It comes with a bootstrap 3 theme though you can change that by creating a new theme, just follow the theme structure from the default theme.
-Them in the layout file change your new theme name from the default path.
+<strike>It comes with a bootstrap 3 theme though you can change that by creating a new theme, just follow the theme structure from the default theme.
+Them in the layout file change your new theme name from the default path.</strike>

+<strong>NEW</strong> it comes with theme-builder.

 Check out harpjs for more [info](http://harpjs.com/docs/)